hovermind/XF/xf-anatomy.md

 * **`LoadFromXaml()`** => initializes all the objects defined in the XAML file

 ## Relationship between classes, properties, and XML
-A Xamarin.Forms class (such as ContentPage or Label) appears in the XAML file as an XML element.
-Properties of that class—including Title on ContentPage and seven properties of Label—usually appear as XML attributes.
+* a Xamarin.Forms class (such as ContentPage or Label) appears in the XAML file as an XML element
+* properties of class appear as XML attributes